COVID complicates Asian football's fight against match-fixing | DW | 23.12.2021

 For years, Asia has been known around the world as a hotspot for match-fixing in football.
 Especially in Southeast Asia, a region of around 650 million people that stretches from India in the west to China in the East, there are few leagues that haven't had a scandal or two.

 Malaysia has been fighting to shake off the scourge of match-fixing since football was rocked by a major scandal in the early 1990s.
-In 2017 in Laos, 22 players and officials received life bans by the Asian Football Confederation (AFC) and just last month, the Football Association of Malaysia confirmed it was investigating two games played in October.
+In 2017 in Laos, 22 players and officials received life bans by the Asian Football Confederation (AFC).
+Just last month, the Football Association of Malaysia confirmed it was investigating two games played in October.

-Low salaries that aren't always reliably paid make for fertile ground for gambling gangs based in South-east Asia and elsewhere to persuade players, coaches or officials to help produce a specific outcome in a game.
+Low salaries that aren't always reliably paid provide fertile ground for gambling gangs based in Southeast Asia and elsewhere to persuade players, coaches or officials to help produce a specific outcome in a game.

+"Once clubs stop paying players, then the fixers will start hovering," Steve Darby, who has coached extensively in Southeast Asia with spells in Vietnam, Laos, Malaysia and Singapore, told DW.

 Author and academic Declan Hill says the circumstances in Southeast Asia are almost tailor-made for match-fixing